databricks/terraform-provider-databricks/README.md

 | databricks_table            | :white_large_square: | :white_large_square: | :white_large_square: | :white_large_square: |

-## Testing
+## Development

-* [x] Integration tests should be run at a client level against both azure and aws to maintain sdk parity against both apis **(currently only on one cloud)**
+* [ ] Integration tests should be run at a client level against both azure and aws to maintain sdk parity against both apis **(currently only on one cloud)**
-* [ ] Terraform acceptance tests should be run against both aws and azure to maintain parity of provider between both cloud services **(currently only on one cloud)**
+* [x] Terraform acceptance tests should be run against both aws and azure to maintain parity of provider between both cloud services **(currently only on one cloud)**

+### Linting

+Please use makefile for linting.
+If you run `golangci-lint` by itself it will fail due to different tags containing same functions.
+So please run `make lint` instead.

 ### Integration Testing